-4 Capital Structure and Resources The authorized capital of APIF is US\$100 million divided into 10,000 "A" Certificates with a par value of US\$10,000 each.
+4 Capital Structure and Resources The authorized capital of APIF is US\$ 100 million divided into 10,000 "A" Certificates with a par value of US\$ 10,000 each.
 The Mudarib may mobilize additional resources for APIF for investing in specific projects, through syndication, co-financing, or issuing of "B" Certificates that can take the form of Muqarada Certificates, Ijara (Leasing) certificates, etc. The Participants may purchase "B" certificates.
-To augment the resources of APIF, the IsDB has extended a US\$100 million line of financing for APIF to be utilized for the financing of APIF's projects.
+To augment the resources of APIF, the IsDB has extended a US\$ 100 million line of financing for APIF to be utilized for the financing of APIF's projects.
 5 Profitability Notwithstanding the noble cause for which APIF was established, its operations are market oriented to secure a reasonable return for its investors.
 The overriding consideration, however, is to ensure continuity of APIF by aiming at building a strong General Reserve to the tune of 50 percent of paid-up capital before ensuring high dividend payout ratios to investors.
 Up to 20 percent of any year's net income can be transferred by the Mudarib to the General Reserve.
 The total scheme of profit appropriations is, therefore, as follows: Particulars Percent of Total 6 Profit Distribution Mudarib (Management) Fees 10% General Reserve 0% - 20% Distributable Dividends 70% - 90% Total 100% 7 Exit Mechanism The IsDB undertakes, from the fourth financial year of APIF, to purchase from holders of "A" Certificates not more than 50 percent of the certificates held by each of them provided that such purchase shall not result in the holder being a holder of certificates the aggregate par value of which is less than one million U.S. Dollars.
-8 Security The Mudarib (the IsDB) applies very prudent measures for extending financing out of APIFs resources.
-These measures include, among others, the requirement of Government guarantees, first class bank guarantees, mortgage or insurance cover of renowned credit insurance companies.
-To guard against concentration of risk, APIF strives to diversify its financing portfolio by setting ceilings for countries and beneficiaries within one country.
-9 External Auditors APIF is audited by an internationa review and audit of APIF's financia ally reputed audit firm that provides a al statements.
+The Mudarib (the IsDB) applies very prudent r financing out of APIFs resources.
+These means others, the requirement of Government guarantees, mortgage or insurance cover of rencompanies. urces.
+These measures include, amor Government guarantees, first class bar To guard against concentration of risk, APIF strives to diversify its financing portfolio by setting ceilings for countries and beneficiaries within one country.
+9 External Auditors APIF is audited by an internationally reputed audit firm that provides a review and audit of APIF's financial statements.

+ANNEX 04

-ANNEX 04 INFORMATION FOR APIF BENEFICIARIES
+INFORMATION FOR APIF BENEFICIARIES